On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: High order mass lumping

 With this result in mind, the statement of the lemma easily follows, since, on the one hand,

 and on the other hand,

 Consequently, $\widetilde{M}_\dutchcal{L}=\widehat{M}_\dutchcal{L}=\diag(w_1,\dots,w_n)$. \end{proof}

-Hence, in analogy to the spectral element method, for interpolatory spline bases, lumping the mass matrix with the row-sum technique is equivalent to applying a quadrature rule built on the same interpolation points.
+Hence, in analogy to SEM, for interpolatory spline bases, lumping the mass matrix with the row-sum technique is equivalent to applying a quadrature rule built on the same interpolation points.
 However, for more general bases such as the B-spline basis, $\widetilde{M}_\dutchcal{B} \neq \widehat{M}_\dutchcal{B}$.
 The different approximations are nevertheless connected, as shown in the next corollary.

 \begin{corollary} If $\mathcal{Q}$, $\rsc$ and $\mathcal{C}$ identify the quadrature, lumping and change of basis, respectively, then the following diagram commutes:

 \end{corollary} \begin{proof} From \eqref{eq: B_to_L} we deduce that $C=(id)_\dutchcal{L}^\dutchcal{B}$ and consequently \eqref{eq: basis_change} yields